-Before you begin, separate the PCBs into individual boards and break off the tabs from each using needle-nose or flat-head pliers.
+Before you begin, separate the PCBs into individual boards and break off the tabs from each using needlenose or flat-head pliers.
 You should be left with the three PCBs shown to the right.

-The general principle for PCB population is that you want to work in layers from shortest components (i.e. lowest-profile) to tallest so that when the PCB is upside-down, everything is making contact with the work surface and is held in place.
+The general principle for PCB population is that you want to work in layers from shortest components (i.e. lowest-profile) to tallest.
+This way, when you turn the PCB upside down, the components are held in place when soldering.